Donkervoort D8: Audi engines (1999–2012)

 Donkervoort D8 Audi (1999-2003) and D8 (E-gas) Wide Track (2004-2012) followed the Zetec-engined cars.
 The first Audi model used the 1.8T 20V Audi R4 engine (AGU), with a choice of outputs initially selectable from 150 or 180 hp; in 2003, the Wide Track model was made available with an electronic throttle ("E-gas") version of the same Audi engine.
 The D8 Sport received an uprated 155 kW version of Audi's turbocharged 1.8-liter engine that year.
-These were made available as Touring, Sport, and Race models and sometimes carried the nominal output as a designator, for example, the D8 150 was the original Audi (AGU) engine with 150 hp output, while the D8 e210 had the E-gas engine with 210 hp.
+These were made available as Touring, Sport, and Race models and sometimes carried the nominal output as a designator, for example, the D8 150 was the original Audi (AGU) engine with 150 hp output, while the D8- e210 had the E-gas engine with 210 hp.

-The chassis of the Audi models was new, using lessons learned from the D20 project.
+The chassis of the Audi models was new, using lessons learned from the 20 D's project.
 Styling of the D8 with Audi engines followed that of the D8 Cosworth Sport, with minor changes to distinguish the former until the Wide Track model received a new nose and front light arrangement along with a wider stance.

-In 2004, the Wide Track-based Donkervoort D8 RS broke the lap record for street-legal cars at the Nürburgring Nordschleife by 15 seconds; a limited series of 25 D8 270 RS cars were built with an output of 270 hp and made available to celebrate the lap record; the D8 270 subsequently was placed into regular production in 2008.
-The D8 270 was the seventh fastest production car on the Nordschleife in 2011, with a lap time of 7:14.9.
+In 2004, the Wide Track-based Donkervoort D8 RS broke the lap record for street-legal cars at the Nürburgring Nordschleife by 15 seconds; a limited series of 25 D8's 2-69 RS cars were built with an output of 270 hp and made available to celebrate the lap record; the D8 2-69 subsequently was placed into regular production in 2008.
+The D8 2-69 was the seventh fastest production car on the Nordschleife in 2011, with a lap time of 7:14.9.
 The 270 can be distinguished from lower-powered models by the shape of the nose and front grille, which was revised to accommodate a larger cooler and extra radiator on the side.

 The first Donkervoort hardtop, the D8 GT, was introduced in 2007 at the Geneva Motor Show.
 It features butterfly doors for access and a revised headlamp housing; the track was widened by 8 and 4 cm in the front and rear, respectively; overall length increased by 30 cm with no change in wheelbase.
 Weight increase over the regular D8 cabriolet is minimized by extensive use of carbon fibre in the roof, rear end, doors, and fenders.
 A similar selection of engine outputs of 180, 210, or 270 hp was available.
 Production of GT models was limited to 50 examples per year starting from 2008.